 After all, IP is the most basic and essential insurance that everyone needs.

-It is far too important to let the cost balloon just because of a minority who makes more claims.
+It is far too important to let the costs balloon just because of the minority who makes more claims.

 Hence, we laud Prudential for this move to make things equitable.

-Lastly, we hope we have provided a clear explanation on the premium hike for IP and its rider.
+Lastly, we hope we have provided a much clearer explanation on the premium hike for IP and its rider.

 And one day, we may just do the same for our water prices.

 www.ClearlySurely.com aims to eradicate the knowledge gap between consumers and Life Insurance.
 Our Vision is that one day, every Man, Woman, and Child will be properly insured.